neuroinformatics-unit/HowTo/docs/source/programming/vscode-with-slurm-job.md

 $ srun -p fast -w <node-name> -n 4 --mem 8G --pty bash -i
 ```
 When these are initiated, VSCode will notify you with a link that you can follow to access the server's UI directly.

-In order to do so, can request a separate slurm job for the same node to run your alternative sever